johndoex1/NetRay/readme.md

 usage: NetRay.py [-h] [-j] -k  [-l]

 Welcome to NetRay.
-Please enter a keytab and a Json of a decrypted and parsed captured traffic that are from the same time.
+Please enter a keytab and a Json of a decrypted and parsed captured traffic.
 The script will detect if and which attacks were executed.

 optional arguments: